smlhelp/book/src/concepts/functors.md

 follow similarly.
 You may verify for yourself that this continues to preserve the ordering and black-height invariants.

-However, this rotation may itself cause another site of red-children invariant violation, slightly farther up.
-As such, we must _propagate_ this balancing operation as far up as necessary, in order to produce a proper binary tree at the very end.

 <figure class="aligncenter">
     <img src="../assets/balance.png" alt="Balance" width="1000"\>
     <figcaption><b>Fig 2.</b> Illustration of the "balancing" necessary in order